An exciting metropolis made for food lovers and night owls

-Ho Chi Minh City, known to many as Saigon, pulsates with energy unlike any other city in Vietnam.
-It’s a fast-growing, business-driven place.
-But as hectic as the city is, its populace certainly knows how to relax, usually over iced coffee or cocktails.
-In District 1, skyscrapers tower above old French museums while swarms of motorbikes buzz down the streets.
+Ho Chi Minh City, still known to some by its former name Saigon, pulsates with energy unlike any other city in Vietnam.
+Skyscrapers tower above old French museums while swarms of motorbikes hum down the streets.
 The city’s buzzy rush is exciting and infectious.

-From gourmet restaurants to fast food outlets and the humble curbside carts at Ben Thanh Market, the city’s dining options are as exciting its nightlife.
-Speaking of which, once the sun sets and the neon lights come on, Ho Chi Minh City serves up everything you could ask for in terms of a night on the town, from no-frills beer joints to swanky cocktail bars and thumping clubs.
-With so many to choose from, you might find yourself collapsing into bed just in time for sunrise.
-This isn’t the case elsewhere in Vietnam, so make the most of the after-dark hours while you can.
+From gourmet restaurants to fast food outlets and the humble carts at Ben Thanh Market, the city’s dining options are as exciting as its nightlife.
+Once the sun sets and the neon lights come on, Ho Chi Minh City serves up everything you could demand from a night on the town, from no-frills beer joints to swanky cocktail bars and thumping clubs.
+You won't find this kind of after-dark action elsewhere in Vietnam, so dive in.

-Dam Sen Park in Hoa Binh offers fun for families with young children.
-It’s a welcome escape from the city rush.
+Dam Sen Park in Hoa Binh is tonnes of fun for families with young children.
+There are themed gardens, adventure playgrounds and an electronic games zone.
 Paddle a boat around the lake, jump on the monorail traversing the park or catch one of the weekend shows.
 This park is also close to the Dam Sen Water Park, which has a wave pool and all kinds of water rides.

 When to go

-Ho Chi Minh City has two distinct seasons – wet and dry.
+Ho Chi Minh City has two distinct seasons: wet and dry.
 It's always hot, with average temperatures year-round up around 28°C. It’s said that there’s no bad time to visit but when it rains it pours, and exploring can become difficult.
-The dry season runs from December until April, a period when there’s considerably less humidity plus possible nighttime lows of 18°C, especially in December.
+The dry season runs from December until April, a period when there’s considerably less humidity, and temperatures may get as low as 18°C, especially in December.

 Many businesses close during Tet, Vietnam’s Lunar New Year from the end of January to mid-February.
 City residents tend to leave town to visit family in the countryside.
 This makes things eerily quiet but it also means visitors have the city pretty much to themselves.Back to top